Big Ten foe tops Wisconsin for commitment of state's 2019 Mr. Basketball, Marcus Domask

 Marcus Domask has found his new home while still exploring the NBA draft process, announcing over social media Monday his commitment to play at Illinois.

-The Southern Illinois men’s basketball and Waupun standout elected to play for the Illini over a number of reported suitors, including the home-state Badgers, Notre Dame and Iowa State among others after officially entering the transfer portal March 29.
+The former Southern Illinois and Waupun standout elected to play for the Fighting Illini over a number of reported suitors, including the University of Wisconsin, Notre Dame and Iowa State among others after officially entering the transfer portal on March 29.

 The 6-foot-6 forward averaged a career-best 16.7 points, 5.8 rebounds and 3.8 assists this past season, leading the Salukis in all three categories for the second consecutive season.
 He joined Darren Brooks and Desmar Jackson as the third player to do so in program history.